NedaAJ/School_District_Analysis/README.md

 - **Thomas High School Total Number of Students**
 - **Thomas High School Average Math and Reading Scores**
-- **Thomas High School Percentage of Passing students (Math, Reading and Overall)**
+- **Thomas High School Percentage of Passing students (Math, Reading and Overall)** The removal of the data has a direct impact on total count of students and total number of students in Thomas High School, more specififcally for this analysis.
+As the total student count was decreased, there has been a slight change in average scores and percentages, but the changes were minimal.
+Since th changes to our analysis was minor, it is safe to say that the removal of Thomas High School 9th graders math and reading scores was not as significant.